orcmid/miser/SECURITY.md

 If you are unable to exercise that capability, or prefer private email communication, send a digitally-signed plaintext email to
 [orcmid](mailto:orcmid@msn.com).

-If you have concerns about email security, use an ASCII-armored PGP-encrypted text file with the [orcmid Apache](https://people.apache.org/keys/committer/orcmid.asc) public key.
+If you have concerns about email security/privacy, enclose an ASCII-armored file PGP-encrypted the [orcmid Apache](https://people.apache.org/keys/committer/orcmid.asc) public key.